bitboxer/atlas/content/blog/_index.md

-# Blog
+---
+title: "The chess atlas blog"
+---

-As said in other parts of this website, chess atlas is part a knowledge base part a blog.
+The chess atlas is part a knowledge base part a blog.
 Here is the blog part.